 - 58 percent or 18 of the deaths were adults ages 30 and older

 Southern California is a hotbed for dog attacks on postal carriers.
-Los Angeles to San Diego ranks top 4 in the entire nation for reported postal carrier dog bites.
+Los Angeles to San Diego ranks top 4 for reported postal carrier dog bites.

 - The defendant owned the dog